Meet the Career Center

 Email: [email protected]

-Alvita Barrow is a Senior Career Law Counselor and a Career Advisor for the Thurgood Marshall Inn.
+Alvita Barrow is an Associate Director of Career Counseling and a Career Advisor for the Thurgood Marshall Inn.
 Prior to joining George Washington, Alvita served for seven years as an associate director for the Office of Career and Professional Development at the Wake Forest University School of Law and, for over 15 years, she was the managing director of Columbus Community Legal Services, the in-house civil litigation clinic at Catholic University’s law school in Washington, D.C.
 A graduate of Duke University and Cornell Law School, Alvita began her legal career as a staff attorney with the Legal Aid Society of Nassau County, where she handled misdemeanor and felony cases on behalf of indigent individuals.
 She later joined the Office of the Public Defender in Rochester, New York, where she served as a trial attorney in the Violent Felony Section.

 Julie McLaughlin